-36Appendix E lays out the model with two-period uncertainty where those who enter the fever state know only after two periods the state at which they entered the period.
+&lt;sup>42Appendix F lays out the model with two-period uncertainty where those who enter the fever state know only after two periods the state at which they entered the period.
 This introduces uncertainty both about being infected and being recovered.
 The model loses some of its tractability because the level of outside activity in the current period matters for the continuation values multiple periods ahead.
 The state space thus becomes much larger.
-Qualitatively and even quantitatively, this robustness exercise has minor effects as already in our one-period model the entire duration of infectiousness was spanned by the uncertainty (see Tables B8 and B10 which show robustness of the main results in Tables 15 and 16 discussed below, and Table B9 which shows robustness of Table B4).
+Qualitatively and even quantitatively, this robustness exercise has minor effects as already in our one-period model the entire duration of infectiousness was spanned by the uncertainty (see Table F15 which shows robustness of the main results in Table 15).